Scaling Methods for Stochastic Chemical Reaction Networks: Introduction

 for any Borelian function $f$ on $(0,1)$, with $\delta_1{=}{\kappa_3(p{-}1)!}/{\kappa_1}$.
-This process is almost surely converging to $0$. \end{enumerate} In this example, to decrease the norm of the process, one has to use the timescale $(Nt)$ in~\eqref{it1} and $(N^{p-1}t)$ in~\eqref{it2} and the decay in~\eqref{it1} is linear with respect to time.
-This is in contrast with the examples of Sections~\ref{Binary} and~\ref{SecAgaz} where the ``right'' timescale is of the form $(t/N^\beta)$ with $\beta{\in}\{0,1/2,1\}$.
-Note also that the limit of the first order of~\eqref{it1} is a {\em random} process, instead of a classical deterministic function solution of an ODE as it is usually the case.
+This process is explosive and is almost surely converging to $0$. \end{enumerate} In this example, to decrease the norm of the process, one has to use the timescale $(Nt)$ in~\eqref{it1} and $(N^{p-1}t)$ in~\eqref{it2} and the decay in~\eqref{it1} is linear with respect to time.
+This is in contrast with the examples of Sections~\ref{Binary} and~\ref{SecAgaz} where the ``right'' timescale to see the energy decrease is of the form $(t/N^\beta)$ with $\beta{\in}\{0,1/2,1\}$.
+Note also that the limit of the first order of~\eqref{it2} is a {\em random} process, instead of a classical deterministic function solution of an ODE as it is usually the case.

-{\bf General Remarks.} \begin{enumerate} \item {\sc Case Study}.\\ If we are stressing the interest of using of Condition~\eqref{LyapII} in a general situation for CRNs.
-The analysis of the examples we have chosen, in Section~\ref{CapSec} especially, are, in our view, representative of the challenging problems to derive limit theorems on the transient behaviors of these networks.
-There are other types of difficulties, like the interaction of more than two timescales for example, which are not represented.
-There is a lot of work ahead !

-\item {\sc Weakly Reversible Examples}.\\ It should be noted that several of our examples in Sections~\ref{Binary} and~\ref{CapSec} for example, are weakly reversible CRNs with deficiency $0$, and thus are positive recurrent by a result of~\citet{Anderson2010}.
-See Section~\ref{LitSec} for the definitions.
-Our main point in this paper is on the interest of using convenient Lyapunov criteria and scaling ideas to investigate CRNs.
-We have chosen simple examples for this purpose.
-The fact that some of them are weakly reversible with deficiency $0$ is not really important, their simplicity is, to avoid additional technical complications essentially.

-In the examples of Sections~\ref{Binary}, if some chemical reaction are added to the CRN, then the assumption of the stability result of~\citet{Anderson2010} will break down, but the method used here is still valid.
-It should be also noted that if the example of Section~\ref{CapSec} is positive recurrent by the deficiency $0$ theorem, the scaling properties we prove for this CRN give, in our view, a quite interesting insight on the time evolution of this CRN.